What Can You Do With a Finance Degree?

 Managing money – earning, spending, saving and investing it – is an essential life skill.
 It can also be a rewarding or fulfilling career path for someone with a finance degree.
 If you’re an analytical person with good communication skills and an eye for details, studying or working in the field of finance might be the right fit.

-“Finance is all about the management of money, for individuals and institutions,” said Kristin Regis, finance faculty lead at Southern New Hampshire University (SNHU).
+“Finance is all about the management of money, for individuals and institutions,” said Kristin Regis, finance associate dean at Southern New Hampshire University (SNHU).
 Since every organization has financial aspects to it, there are opportunities to pursue this kind of work in the public or private sector.

 Nearly all finance jobs today require at least a bachelor’s degree, and some require specific licensing or credentialing, according to the U.S. Bureau of Labor Statistics (BLS).
 Having a master's degree in finance can position you for career advancement: a majority of surveyed companies (83%) planned to hire graduates with either an MBA or a non-MBA master's degree, as reported in the latest Year-End Poll of Employers Report by the Graduate Management Admissions Council.